Ferdosull/Mileston_Project_03/README.md

 ![](static/images/readme_images/README004.png)

-On this occassion I have decided not to have the nav-bar fixed to the top.
-Once the page is scrolled it stays at its absolute location.
-I felt that the minimal appearance I was going for would appear crowded in this circumstance if the nav-bar followed.
+For this project I have decided to go with a Fixed nav-bar.
+Once the page is scrolled the navbar follows.
+I felt that having the navbar accessible from all locations on a scrolled page would be of benefit to the user.
+It would mean easy access to the "Home", "Profile", "New Recipe" and "Log-Out" pages once logged in.
 The nav-bar can be separated up into desktop and mobile views as seen below.
-The "HOME" and VWCC logo both reload the page while the "About" selector scrolls the visitor to the info section, which is roughly halfway down the page.
+The "HOME" button re-loads the main recipe page and re-directs you here if clicked from another location.
+The "Profile" button navigates the user to their profile page to carry out CRUD actions.
+The "New Recipe" button navigates the user to the New Recipe page where recipe details can be entered and saved.
+The "Log In" button navigates the user to the log-in page so that username and password details can be entered.
+The "Log Out" button uses the "session.pop" method to remove a signed-in user from the application and re-directs to the login page.
+The "Sign-up" button navigates the user to the Sign-up page where a new SS&J account can be created.
+The "Special Offer!" button pops up a modal which details information about how existing and new users can avail of cost reduction when purchasing items from Kitchen Aid.

 <br/><br/>

 ### Hero Image <a name="hero_image"></a>

 ![](static/images/readme_images/README005.png)

-The Hero Image that loads upon first display of the page is of an iconic VW campervan, which is keeping in line with the clubs theme.
-This image is then updated through five other images using button clicks to initialte JavaScript targeting of Id's in the html and changing the image source.
-This is completed with delay transition timers in conjunction with the addion and removal of CSS classes to provide opacity effects.
+The Hero Image that loads upon display of the main page is of an outdoor wooden style picnic bench with lots of fruit and glass bottles of juice on display.
+I have made this image semi-transparent to allow the green background colour to seep through a little, keeping everything flowing and in tune with the colour scheme.
+The image is responsive accross all sizes of device by utilising dedicated Materialize classes.

 <br/><br/>

 ### Header & Description Text <a name="header_description"></a>

 ![](static/images/readme_images/README006.png)

-The Header text, when first landed on the page, is the name of the club, "Volkswagon Choice Camping" and the description text below it is a small summary of what the club provides the site user.
+The Header text, when first landed on the page, is the name of the user community, "Smoothies, Shakes & Juices" and the description text below it is a small summary of what the community are about and where they are headed.
+The goal here is to encourage more users to join and spread the word.
-Both the Header and the description text get updated when any of the Top five buttons are pressed.
-For example, if "Lakeside C&C Park" is clicked/selected the header text and description text will change to be in line with the button chosen.
-Like the hero image, this is also completed with delay transition timers in conjunction with the addion and removal of CSS classes to provide opacity effects.
 <br/><br/>

-### Page Links <a name="page_links"></a>
+### Page Links and Button Navigation <a name="page_links"></a>

 ![](static/images/readme_images/README007.png)

-Underneath the description text are two selectors.
-"More Info!" and "Visit This Site!".
-The "More Info!" button is only visible on tablet and mobile devices.
-Its function is to scroll the visitor to the campsite information section associated with the location that is currently being displayed.
-The "Visit This Site!" button has a href that is updated by JavaScript based also on the location being displayed.
-If pressed, it will navigate the user to an external page associated with the campsite selected.
+In the image above I have detailed all the href, onClick and submit button navigations used in this project.
+All links have been incorporated with huge consideration to the users overall experience and ease of use.
+It is my intention here to have the user feel a sense of familiarity by keeping everything quite similar to UI's, websites and layouts that I am familiar with using.
+I have tried to make sure that every feature here conforms to modern best practise standards.
+All links have been tested and are fully functional.
+The social media links in the footer open in separate tabs where required.
 <br/><br/>